The Streets

 Storefronts of Streets

-Of the 11 storefronts, four feature well-versed volunteers when they’re available.
+Below are some of the businesses and organizations you’ll encounter on your visit.
+Of the 13 storefronts, four feature well-versed volunteers when they’re available.
 They have lots of stories and fun facts to share with guests.
-Check the following shops on your visit to see if a volunteer is present to answer your questions about Grand Rapids in the 1890s!

 Van Dort Print Shop